-- The essay proposal, essay and exam are compulsory; failure to complete the essay will result in a Did Not Complete grade, while failure to sit the exam will lead to a Did Not Sit grade. - The midsemester quiz, however, is not compulsory.
-If you don't take the quiz, you simply get 0% for this assignment. - Essays are to be submitted to the THEOREL assignment box at the Arts 1 Reception (Level 3) no later than 4pm on 10 October. - Your essay should have an assignment 'tracking' coversheet generated, printed, attached and signed.
-Details on how to generate your tracking coversheets are available in Canvas essays without these attached will not be marked. - Assignments must comply with the University of Auckland's Guidelines: Conduct of Coursework and the Use of Third Party Assistance in Undergraduate and Postgraduate Coursework: Guidelines for Students (accessible at www.auckland.ac.nz/academic honesty). - Extensions: extension requests should be made to the course co-ordinator (c.blyth@auckland.ac.nz) before the essay due date (see below for extension policy). - Late work: Essays submitted after the due date will have 10% deducted from the final mark for each week or part of a week that it is late.
-Essays submitted more than two weeks after the due date will receive a mark of 0%.
+- The essay proposal, essay and exam are compulsory; failure to complete the essay will result in a Did Not Complete grade, while failure to sit the exam will lead to a Did Not Sit grade. - The mid-semester quiz, however, is not compulsory.
+If you don't take the quiz, you simply get 0% for this assignment (and this will affect your final grade). - Assignments must comply with the University of Auckland's Academic Conduct guidelines (accessible here). - Extensions: extension requests should be made to the course co-ordinator (c.blyth@auckland.ac.nz) before the essay due date (see below for extension policy).

-All assessment grades are provisional until after the end of semester THEOREL Examiners Meeting
+• All assessment grades are provisional until after the end of semester THEOREL Examiners Meeting.